rkhloy/asin-aplus-prioritizer/README.md

 Add support for multiple export views

 Tech Stack
 Python
 Streamlit
 Pandas

 Notes
 This is an MVP tool built with rule-based logic.
-The smart_a_plus_check is a custom internal quality check and does not verify live Amazon A+ status directly.
+The smart_a_plus_check field is a custom internal quality check and does not verify live Amazon A+ status directly.